microsoft/terminal/doc/specs/#605 - Search/spec.md

 4. If currently there is no active selection, the search starts from the line that the cursor is on.
 If there is an active selection, we start from the previous or the next text of the selected text.
 We automatically go around if we reach the start point of the search.
 5. The search dialog should not block terminal's view.
 In phrase one, this is achieved by make search box movable.
 The user can move the search box to the bottom right corner.
 6. The user should be able to fully interact with the terminal when the search box is on screen.
 7. For accessibility concerns, the user should be able to navigate all the iteractive elements on the search box using keyboard tab if the search box is focused.
+Searchbox could be created and closed with keyboard bindings.
+8. To avoid searchBox from blocking the terminal window, the search box could be moved to the bottom right by clicking a button.

 Conhost already has a module for search.
 It realizes case sensitive or insensitive exact text match search, and it provides methods to select the found word.
 However, we want to make search as a shared component between Terminal and Console host.
 Now search module is part of Conhost, and its dependencies include BufferOut and some other types in ConHost such as SCREEN_INFORMATION.
 In order to make Search a shared component, we need to remove its dependency on ConHost types.
 BufferOut is already a shared component, but we need to make sure there is no other Conhost dependency.